Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Conceptual design of the neutron target

 Over the past 15 years, proton cyclotron technology, particularly for medical isotope production, has undergone significant evolution, trending towards more compact and miniaturized designs.
-This advancement is largely driven by the high demand for on-site isotope production within medical centers.
-Readily commercially available technology, optimized for producing Positron Emission Tomography (PET) isotopes such as ${}^{18} $F, typically accelerates protons in the range of 7.5 to 12\,MeV, with beam currents spanning from 5\,µA up to 150\,µA\,\cite{oliver2017_compact}.
+This advancement is largely driven by the high demand for on-site radioisotope production within medical centers.
+Commercially readily available technology, optimized for producing Positron Emission Tomography (PET) isotopes such as ${}^{18} $F, typically accelerates protons in the range of 7.5 to 12\,MeV, with beam currents spanning from 5\,µA up to 150\,µA\,\cite{oliver2017_compact}.
 This technology has been specifically designed for compactness and modularity, thereby meeting the stringent installation requirements of hospital environments.
 Furthermore, recent designs are highly optimized for small footprints and often incorporate self-shielding, significantly enhancing radiation protection and simplifying handling.
-An interesting example of such compact technology is the recently released IBA Cyclone KEY\,\cite{nuttensetal2023_development}, which features an extracted energy of 9.2\,MeV and a current of 130\,µA, with a footprint of just $1.5\times 1.4$\,m$^2$.
+An interesting example of such compact technology is the recently released IBA Cyclone KEY\,\cite{nuttensetal2023_development}, which features an energy of the extracted protons of 9.2\,MeV and a current of 130\,µA, with a footprint of just $1.5\times 1.4$\,m$^2$.
 Crucially, the specifications of these low-energy medical cyclotrons align well with our technical requirements in terms of beam energy, current, and footprint, for driving a neutron source based on the ${}^9 $Be$(p,xn)$ reaction.
 Consequently, our design will focus on assuming proton energies up to 10\,MeV.

 The cyclotron beam pipe configuration, as illustrated in Figure\,\ref{fig:beam_pipe_setup}, consists of a 50\,mm diameter tube with 1\,mm thick aluminum walls, positioned perpendicular to the storage-ring beam pipe and centered within the 200\,cm section considered in the simulations.
 The cyclotron beam pipe maintains a 5\,mm gap between its end cap and the storage-ring beam pipe wall.
-The beryllium target is housed within the cyclotron beam pipe, positioned 25\,mm from the end cap.
-The beryllium target is assumed to be sufficiently thick to prevent proton transmission, thereby maximizing neutron yield from the $^9$Be$(p, xn)$ reaction.
+The beryllium target is housed within the cyclotron beam pipe, positioned 25\,mm from the end cap (see also Sec.\ref{sec:implementation}).